vozbrann/todo-webpack/README.md

 ### Display tasks
 ![alt text](screenshots/default%20view.jpg)
 All user tasks displayed in the center of the window.
+Tasks are sorted by priority and status.

 ### Create task
 ![alt text](screenshots/add%20task.jpg)
-You need to click "Create" button on the top right to open modal
+You need to click "Create" button on the top right to open modal.

 ![alt text](screenshots/add%20task%20modal.jpg)
 1) Required field "Title" (max length = 20).